SasView/sasview/src/sas/sasgui/perspectives/invariant/media/invariant_help.rst

 .. invariant_help.rst

 ..
-This is a port of the original SasView html help file to ReSTructured text
+This help file was originally ported to ReSTructured text from html by
 .. by S King, ISIS, during SasView CodeCamp-III in Feb 2015.
+It was updated in
+..
+January 2020 following the realisation that there were issues with both it
+.. and the underlying calculation.
+See SasView GitHub Issue 1434.

 Invariant Calculation
 =====================